 Can you have intercourse with a menstrual cup in?

-You cannot have sex when using a reusable cup.
-They are too rigid and it would not be safe.
+You cannot have sex when using a reusable menstrual cup.
+They're too rigid and it wouldn't be safe.
 However, you can buy disposable ones that can be worn during sex.
 You should check the packaging to make sure yours is marked as being safe for use during sex.